sul-dlss/pre-assembly/README.md

 Note that there is a second (optional) type of file manifest which is used to further describe the structure of each individual object, such as the exact files to be included.
-This is only requried in advanced cases where you need to provide additional metadata about each file in the object.
+This is only required in advanced cases where you need to provide additional metadata about each file in the object.
 For more information about the file manifest, see https://github.com/sul-dlss/pre-assembly/wiki/Accessioning-images-with-captions-(labels)

 ## Accession of Specific Objects